 - Don’t smoke.
 But if you do smoke, stop for at least 12 hours before your appointment.

 - Prep your home for comfy couch time and lots of soft foods like ice cream.

 - Stop eating and drinking anything but water after midnight.

 Having Your Wisdom Teeth Out — What to Expect

-The actual surgery takes about 45 minutes.
-It’s not a long procedure.
-But the recovery can take a while.
+Assuming you feel great and are ready to go, you might be surprised to know the actual surgery takes about 45 minutes.
+It’s not a long procedure; it’s the recovery can take a while.